-I have been on Lake Como, in Lenno, practically since I was a child.
-Whether it’s spring, summer, autumn or winter, I can say that I know all of its finest seasonal nuances.
-It was about two years that I was missing but this summer I recovered, because, even if it seems strange, I admit I can not get more than the sea.
-In that corner of paradise I saw the most beautiful skies, it’s always green and my son never gets tired of the company of ducks and swans.
-So, after refreshing my memory, I thought it might be interesting to tell a little bit about what it’s worth visiting on Lake Como.
+I’ve been going to Lake Como, in Lenno, practically since I was little.
+Whether it’s spring, summer, autumn or winter, I can say that I know all its most beautiful seasonal shades.
+I had been missing for about two years but this summer I made up for it, because, even if it seems strange, I admit that I can’t stand it anymore with holidays by the sea and Bolgheri.
+In that corner of paradise I saw the most beautiful skies, everything is always green and my son never gets tired of the company of ducks and swans.
+So, after refreshing my memory, I thought it might be interesting to tell a little about what is worth visiting on Lake Como.

 Discovering Lake Como

-Always residing in Lenno, I can only speak to you about that area and advise you on the places that I really deserve to be seen at least once in a lifetime.
-I state that any town along the lakefront is characteristic and evocative.
-I have limited myself to talking to you about the ones I habitually attend, almost as if I lived there.
+When I go to Lake Como I always reside in Lenno so I can only talk about that area and recommend places in my opinion that really deserve to be seen at least once in a lifetime.
+I state that however each lakeside village is characteristic and suggestive.
+I limited myself to telling about those I usually frequent, almost as if I lived there.

 Ossuccio and the Comacina Island

-Ossuccio is the village before Lenno in front of the Comacina Island and you should visit the Sacro Monte di Ossuccio, a UNESCO World Heritage Site with its Sanctuary of the Beata Vergine del Soccorso.
-Isola Comacina, on the other hand, is the only island found throughout Lake Como and is the Milanese property of the Brera Academy of Fine Arts.
-Very small and now uninhabited there are only a small church and a restaurant with some ruin of the times that were.
-Around the last week of June he is metaphorically given fire during the feast of St. John, covering it with fireworks.
+Ossuccio is the village before Lenno in front of the Comacina Island.
+To visit the Sacro Monte di Ossuccio, a UNESCO heritage site with its Sanctuary of the Beata Vergine del Soccorso.
+The Comacina Island, on the other hand, is the only islet present in the whole of Lake Como and is owned by the Brera Academy of Fine Arts in Milan.
+Very small and by now uninhabited there are only a small church and a restaurant with some ruins of the past.
+Around the last week of June, it is metaphorically given fire during the feast of St. John, covering it with fireworks.
 A truly unique and fascinating show worthy of note.